MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 Verb is an important concepts in PowerShell.
 It's a naming standard that most cmdlets follow.
 It's also a naming standard you're expected to follow, once you write your own commands.
 The idea is that the _verb_ says what you're trying to do, read data or maybe change it.
-To get a full list of all possible verbs, you can run `Get-Verb` like so:
+PowerShell has a standardized list of verbs.
+To get a full list of all possible verbs, use the `Get-Verb` cmdlet:

 ```powershell
 Get-Verb